chulminy/CIVE497-CIVE700/README.md

 Last updated: 2018-11-26

 ## Announcement
+:loudspeaker: : **2018-12-08**: I posted two MATLAB tutorials related to matrix operations.
+Please review tutorials and complete exercise problems.
+If you have any questions and comments, **please use the *issue* board to post your question.**

 :loudspeaker: :loudspeaker: 2018-11-19: For the students who have a little programming background but are willing to challenge this course, the instructor plans to upload additional tutorials on this course website in a month.
 If the students feel short of prior knowledge about programming and other relevant topics, please ***complete all tutorials*** during winter break.

 :loudspeaker: **2018-11-16: If undergraduate students want to register the course, the instructor should confirm it first.
 Please send an email to the instructor (cmyeum@uwaterloo.ca).**